Hidden Ghost Hand: Unveiling Backdoor Vulnerabilities in MLLM-Powered Mobile GUI Agents: Methodology

 \subsubsection{Min-Max Optimization}

 We then embed backdoors into GUI agents through backdoor training on the poisoned dataset $\mathcal{D}_p$.
-Specifically, to achieve the two goals in Section~\ref{threat models}, we propose the min-max optimization at the representation layer and output layer.
+Specifically, to achieve the two goals in Section~\ref{threat models}, we propose the Min-Max optimization at the representation layer and output layer.

-\textbf{Maximum Effectiveness Loss:} To enhance the effectiveness of the attack, we adopt contrastive learning to maximize the differences among various subsets of \( \mathcal{D}_p \) at the representation level.
+\textbf{Minimal Utility Loss:} To achieve the utility goal, we leverage the same poisoned dataset \( \mathcal{D}_p \) to align the model outputs with the ground truth via supervised fine-tuning.
+This ensures that the output sequence of the backdoored GUI agent \( \mathcal{F}_p \) on clean inputs remains as close as possible to that of a clean model.
+Meanwhile, the poisoned outputs are stealthily injected into execution sequences, preserving task performance while activating backdoor behaviors.
+Thus, we can define the utility loss: \textbf{Maximum Effectiveness Loss:} To enhance the effectiveness of the attack, we adopt contrastive learning to maximize the differences among various subsets of \( \mathcal{D}_p \) at the representation level.
 Specifically, we assign index labels \( I = \{0, 1, 2, 3\} \) for subsets of the poisoned dataset \( \mathcal{D}_p \), where index 0 corresponds to clean samples.
 Notably, samples from \( \mathcal{D}_p^{\tau} \) that do not contain interaction-level triggers are also assigned an index of 0, since the training is conducted at the step level.
 Then, we select the hidden state $v$ of the last layer of the $\mathcal{F}_p$ for trigger-representation alignment.
-The optimization objective for a training batch is defined as follows:

-where $\mathcal{Q}_i = I \setminus \{i\}$ and $\mathcal{P}_i$ are indexes sets, and $k$ is a temperature parameter.
+The optimization objective for a training batch is defined as follows: where $\mathcal{Q}_i = I \setminus \{i\}$ and $\mathcal{P}_i$ are indexes sets, and $k$ is a temperature parameter.
 With this optimization objective, we can pull together the samples with the same trigger while pushing away others, and making the samples of each class cluster in the same feature sub-space.

-\textbf{Minimal Utility Loss:} To achieve the utility goal, we leverage the same poisoned dataset \( \mathcal{D}_p \) to align the model outputs with the ground truth via supervised fine-tuning.
-This ensures that the output sequence of the backdoored GUI agent \( \mathcal{F}_p \) on clean inputs remains as close as possible to that of a clean model.
-Meanwhile, the poisoned outputs are stealthily injected into execution sequences, preserving task performance while activating backdoor behaviors.
-Thus, we can define the utility loss: \textbf{Optimization problem.} Based on the above two losses, we formulate the total loss of AgentGhost:
+\textbf{Optimization problem.} Based on the above two losses, we formulate the total loss of AgentGhost:

 where $\lambda$ is a hyperparameter to balance our loss terms.
 In our experiments, we show the necessity of the two loss terms for the effectiveness of AgentGhost attacks and the optimal choice of $\lambda$.